-35. The secretariat takes note of the recommendations related to the linkages between the intergovernmental committees of experts, the regional economic communities, the subregional coordination mechanisms and the ECA subregional offices and welcomes the review's conclusion that there should be further study of the modalities for the engagement of major actors through the regional mechanisms, in the light of their current mandates and fitness for purpose, without any over-hasty alteration of their structure.
-The recommended arrangements for coordination, coherence and alignment among the intergovernmental committees of experts, the subregional offices must be further studied, with a view to ensuring their feasibility and identifying modalities for their implementation where relevant.
+33. The secretariat takes note of the recommendations related to the linkages between the intergovernmental committees of experts, the regional economic communities, the subregional coordination mechanisms and the ECA subregional offices and welcomes the review's conclusion that there should be further study of the modalities for the engagement of major actors through the regional mechanisms, in the light of their current mandates and fitness for purpose, without any over-hasty alteration of their structure.
+The recommended arrangements for coordination, coherence and alignment among the intergovernmental committees of experts, the subregional coordination mechanisms, the regional economic communities and the subregional offices must be further studied, with a view to ensuring their feasibility and identifying modalities for their implementation where relevant.